Data

 What you should know about this indicator

-IRENA presents solar PV module price series for a number of different module technologies.
-Here we use the series for thin film a-Si/u-Si or Global Index (from Q4 2013).
+IRENA presents solar photovoltaic module prices for a number of different technologies.
+Here we use the average yearly price for technologies 'Thin film a-Si/u-Si or Global Price Index (from Q4 2013)'.

 Source